Producing Artistic Director

 Tim Heck has been an ensemble member with Lucky Plush Productions for She/Three (2006)and The Sky Hangs Down To Close (2008), and will be part of their upcoming tour of Punk Yankees.
 Since graduating Hope College in 2004, he has also worked and performed with Molly Shanahan/Mad Shak, Redmoon Theater, Thodos Dance Chicago, Giordano Jazz Dance Chicago, and Eisenhower Dance Ensemble.
 From 2007-2009, he performed as a Blue Man in Blue Man Group at the Briar Street Theater.
 In 2011 Tim joined the company of 500 Clown for the premier of 500 Clown Trapped!, toured as a part of the performing ensemble with New Belgium Brewery's bicycle celebrating festival Tour de Fat, played percussion with the Brooklyn-based band The Hollows, and continued as cheerleader for Chicago's circus-punk-marching band Mucca Pazza.
 He has most recently joined the cast of Punchdrunk's Sleep No More in New York City.

-Leslie Buxbaum Danzig is co-founder of the Chicago-based physical theater company 500 Clown, where she co-created and directed 500 Clown Macbeth, Frankenstein, Elephant Deal, and Christmas.
-500 Clown has played in Chicago at venues including Steppenwolf and Lookingglass and tours regularly throughout the US.
-Other credits include directing Redmoon's Hunchback at The New Victory Theater (NYC) and Float with About Face Theatre; co-directing The Better Half with Lucky Plush Productions and The Elephant and the Whale, an original Redmoon production commissioned by Chicago Children's Theatre; touring nationally and internationally as an actor with NYC's Elevator Repair Service; and appearing as Masha in The Seagull in Lake Lucille, NY (director Brian Mertes).
-Danzig received her Bachelor of Arts from Brown University and PhD in Performance Studies at Northwestern University, and she trained in physical theatre and clown with Jacques Lecoq and Philippe Gaulier.
-For the past five years, she has taught at The University of Chicago and is currently at the University as program curator for the Richard and Mary L. Gray Center for Arts and Inquiry.
+Leslie Buxbaum Danzig is co-creator and co-director with Julia Rhoads for Lucky Plush's The Better Half and The Queue.
+She is co-founder of the physical theater company 500 Clown, and co-created/directed 500 Clown Macbeth, Frankenstein, Elephant Deal, and Christmas.
+Her work with 500 Clown has played at Chicago venues including Steppenwolf and Lookingglass, and toured extensively throughout the US.
+Other projects include Wild Sounds with Third Coast Percussion (director); Redmoon’s Hunchback at NYC’s New Victory Theater (director); Pat Kane’s Float with About Face Theatre (director); Redmoon’s The Elephant and the Whale with Chicago Children’s Theater (co-director with Frank Maugeri); touring with NYC’s Elevator Repair Service (actor); playing Masha in The Seagull in Lake Lucille, NY (dir.
+Brian Mertes); and teaching and directing at numerous Chicago-area colleges and universities.
+Leslie received her BA from Brown University and PhD from Northwestern University in Performance Studies.
+She trained in physical theater and clown with Jacques Lecoq and Philippe Gaulier and is currently the curator of The University of Chicago’s Gray Center for Arts and Inquiry, where artists and scholars experiment with forms of collaboration.